theseus-rs/rsql/rsql_cli/docs/src/chapter2/changes/index.md

 ## changes

+The `.changes` command toggles the display of the number of rows affected by SQL statements (such as INSERT, UPDATE, DELETE).
+This feedback is useful for verifying the impact of your queries, especially in data modification or ETL workflows.

 ### Usage

 ```text
 .changes <on|off>
 ```

-### Description
+### When to use

-The changes command toggles the display of the number of rows changed by a SQL statement.
-When the display is turned on, the number of rows changed is displayed after the execution of a SQL statement.
-When the display is turned off, the number of rows changed is not displayed.
+- Enable `.changes on` to always see how many rows were changed by your queries—helpful for auditing and debugging.
+- Disable `.changes off` for a cleaner output if you do not need this information.

 ### Examples